Federal Direct Unsubsidized Loans

 Funds are issued in at least two (2) installments during the academic year – one installment each semester.
 Loan payments are disbursed to the University and released to students each semester after enrollment and/or satisfactory academic progress have been verified.

-Prior to receipt of a Federal Stafford Loan an origination and an insurance premium will be subtracted from the proceeds of the loan.
+Prior to receipt of a Federal Unsubsidized Loan an origination and loan origination fee will be subtracted from the proceeds of the loan.
 These fees are subject to change.

-Students are granted a six-month grace period after graduation or withdrawal from the University before repayment begins.
-The minimum repayment is $50 per month.
+Students are not required to make payments while in school at least half-time and are granted a six-month grace period after graduation, withdrawal, or attending less than half-time before repayment begins.
+The period of time that the student is in school at least half-time is referred to as a deferment status.
 A separate loan application must be completed to apply for funds from this program.

 Federal Graduate PLUS Loans